memmar1/Project/README.md

-# Project title: Forecasting Forex Exchange Rates Using Time Series Models, A Case Study of USD/KSH and USD/UGX
+# Forecasting Forex Exchange Rates Using Time Series Models, A Case Study of USD/KSH and USD/UGX

 ## Objective